COVID-19 Business Support

 - Can you deliver your services online?
 Learn how to host an online event or webinar that live event attendees will love.

-- If staff can’t work from home, can they take advantage of an online learning or professional development opportunity while away from the office?
+- If staff are underutilised, can they take advantage of an online learning or professional development opportunity while away from the office?
 Learn something new online for free — try FutureLearn and EDX and University of Newcastle.